 By far, the most important, fulfilling and creative work in my life has been the rearing of my six children to whom I gave birth in a ten year span.
-I am grateful to God for trusting me and my husband to usher these six souls through their childhood.
+I am grateful to God for trusting me to usher these six souls into life on earth through their childhood.

 Carving pumpkins on Halloween 2012 with my youngest two, my son Joshua and my daughter Zion